XYQuadrat/eth-cheatsheets/README.md

 - Analysis 2 (whole course)
 - Algorithms & Datastructures - an overview of all important graph terminology
 - Algorithms & Probability - an overview of runtimes of the covered algorithms
-- Wahrscheinlichkeit & Statistik (in german)
+- Wahrscheinlichkeit & Statistik (whole course, in german)
+- Visual Computing (whole course)

 You can find compiled `.pdf`s based on the latest source files in the Release section.